codymlewis/SecOpt/supplementary_material.md

 | | iDLG | FedAVG | 13.321169 | 0.173465 |
 | | | SecAdam | 13.552867 | 0.194854 |
 | | | DP-FedAVG | 12.935913 | 0.171474 |

+With this, we see that while these attacks are less effective in our setting, SecAdam still tends to reduce the effectiveness of inversion.
+The only cases that are in exception to this remain close to federated averaging and do not exceed a SSIM of 0.5.
 | | | DP-SecAdam | 13.667149 | 0.178436 |